xrettle/WFGY/SUPPORT.md

 # 🛠 Why support this project?

-Developing and maintaining WFGY requires:
+Developing and maintaining WFGY involves:

 - Continuous refinement of the core reasoning architecture
-- Maintaining documentation and integration examples
+- Expanding documentation and integration references
 - Running structured experiments and stress tests
-- Iterating based on real-world user feedback
+- Iterating based on real-world feedback
 - Keeping the framework open and MIT-licensed

 This is long-term engineering work.

-A donation is not a purchase of features.
+A contribution is not a feature purchase.
 It is support for sustained independent development.

 ---